Home/Blog/Chronic Care/Diabetes/Diet Chart for Diabetic Patients: Healthy Meal Plan & Tips

 What does calorie counting involve in diabetes management?

-Calorie counting in diabetes management involves monitoring and controlling the number of calories consumed to achieve and maintain a healthy weight.
+While not always necessary, calorie counting in diabetes management involves monitoring and controlling the number of calories consumed to achieve and maintain a healthy body weight, which is crucial for improving insulin sensitivity and overall glycemic control.

 How much daily carb intake is recommended for individuals with diabetes?

-The recommended daily carb intake for individuals with diabetes may vary depending on age, sex, physical activity level, and medication regimen.
-Generally, a moderate carbohydrate intake of 45-60 grams per meal is a standard guideline.
-Still, it’s best to work with a registered dietitian or healthcare provider to determine an individualised carb intake plan.
+The recommended daily carbohydrate intake for individuals with diabetes varies widely based on age, weight, physical activity level, and prescribed medications.
+Generally, a moderate, consistent carbohydrate intake, often between 45-60 grams per meal, is used as a standard starting guideline.
+However, it is best to work with a registered dietitian or endocrinologist to determine an individualised and safe carbohydrate plan.

 What is the recommended daily water intake for diabetics?

-The recommended daily water intake for diabetics is similar to that of the general population.
-It is typically around 2 litres of water daily.
-However, individual fluid needs may vary based on age, activity level, climate, and overall health.
+The recommended daily water intake for diabetics is similar to that of the general population, typically around 2.0 to 3.0 litres (or 8-12 glasses) of water daily.
+Individual fluid needs may vary based on climate, activity level, and kidney function, so always listen to your body and consult your healthcare provider.

 Which fruits are suitable for individuals with diabetes?
 Is fruit beneficial for diabetes management?